NivMashaich/home_task_hear.ai/README.md

 - MetaData analysis: Extract the metadata from the conversation and analyze it for better insights.
 - Database Integration: Store results, transcripts, and scripts in a database for regression testing and prompt efficiency evaluation.
 - Model Evaluation: Utilize frameworks like LangFuse to evaluate model accuracy and performance.
-- Comprehensive Evaluation: Evaluate models based on criteria such as consistency, accuracy, token usage, format adherence, response time, and more.
+- Comprehensive Evaluation: Evaluate models based on criteria such as consistency, accuracy, token usage, format adherence, response time, etc..
 - Remove Hardcoded Values: Remove hardcoded values and make the tool more flexible and configurable.
+- Developing an ELO Rating system for rate models continuously and automated

 # Conclusion
 - This tool serves as a demo for analyzing conversation transcripts and calculating script adherence.